Balch Springs, Texas: Dallas Independent School District

+DISD elementary schools which have sections of Balch Springs in their attendance boundaries include Gilbert Cuellar Sr., Richard Lagow, John W. Runyon, and Kleberg.

 Young Women's STEAM Academy at Balch Springs Middle School is in the city limits.
 The school, which opened in 2012, previously was a coeducational middle school serving most of the DISD portion, while other portions were zoned to Fred F. Florence Middle School.
 In the fall of 2016 Balch Springs was converted into a girls-only middle school; boys in its zone were zoned to Florence, now an all-boys school.
 Students from the former Balch Springs MS zone who wish to attend a coeducational middle school would go to E. B. Comstock Middle School, while those from the former Florence zone would go to Piedmont G.L.O.B.A.L.
 Academy (formerly John B. Hood Middle School) in Pleasant Grove.
 In addition Seagoville Middle School serves both genders in a portion of Balch Springs.

-Prior to the opening of Balch Springs MS, Comstock and Florence served portions of the city.

 H. Grady Spruce High School, W. W. Samuell High School, and Seagoville High School serve portions of the DISD area of Balch Springs.